NorwegianVeterinaryInstitute/BioinfTraining/pangenome.md

    more accurate.
 3. Go into the new directory, and see which new files that have been produced.
-4. Use either 'Jalview', or if that one is slow'
+4. Use either 'Jalview', or if that one is slow, 'Seaview' to look at the alignment file.
+This file can then be used for for instance phylogenies based on core genes.

+## Homework

+Compare the pangenome tree you got with the MLST results from the ARIBA session.
+Do they cluster differently or the same?